mo7ashraf/wuzzuf_jobs_analysis/README.md

 Task: • Build all java needed classes (POJO , DAO, web service and a tester client for the web service) • Make a web service to get the following from the data set:

-Read data set and convert it to dataframe or Spark RDD and display some from it.
+1. Read data set and convert it to dataframe or Spark RDD and display some from it.

-Display structure and summary of the data.
+2. Display structure and summary of the data.

-Clean the data (null, duplications)
+3. Clean the data (null, duplications)

-Count the jobs for each company and display that in order (What are the most demanding companies for jobs?)
+4. Count the jobs for each company and display that in order (What are the most demanding companies for jobs?)

-Show step 4 in a pie chart
+5. Show step 4 in a pie chart

-Find out What are it the most popular job titles?
+6. Find out What are it the most popular job titles?

-Show step 6 in bar chart
+7. Show step 6 in bar chart

-Find out the most popular areas?
+8. Find out the most popular areas?

-Show step 8 in bar chart
+9. Show step 8 in bar chart

-Print skills one by one and how many each repeated and order the output to find out the most important skills required?
+10. Print skills one by one and how many each repeated and order the output to find out the most important skills required?

+#Technoligies:
+1- Java
+2- Spark
+3- Spring
-#Technoligies: 1- Spark 2- Smile 3- Spring 4- TableSaw 5- Xchart
+4- TableSaw
+5- XChart
+6- Maven
+7- Smile
+8- HTML
+9- CSS
+10-Java Script

+Team:
-Team: 1- Mohamed Ashraf 2- Mahmoud Elhemaly 3- Hady El Maddah
+1- Mohamed Ashraf
+2- Mahmoud Elhemaly
+3- Hady El Maddah

 Wuzzuf jobs in Egypt data set at Kaggle https://www.kaggle.com/omarhanyy/wuzzuf-jobs